seandstewart/bardly/pending/romances/pericles/11-player.md

 Good morrow. ...

 **Second Gentleman**
-...Good morrow to your lordship.
+...
+Good morrow to your lordship.

 **CERIMON**
 Gentlemen,
 Why do you stir so early? ...

 **First Gentleman**
-...Sir,
+...
+Sir,
 Our lodgings, standing bleak upon the sea,
 Shook as the earth did quake;
 The very principals did seem to rend,